-On March 10, 2015 the SCOTUSBLOG.com rendered an article by Brian Wolfman and Bradley Girard titled Opinion analysis: The Court slays the D.C.
+On March 10, 2015, SCOTUSBLOG.com rendered an article by Brian Wolfman and Bradley Girard titled Opinion analysis: The Court slays the D.C.
 Circuit’s Paralyzed Veterans doctrine, leaving bigger issues for another day

-“ in what may prove to be an important footnote, the Court noted the acknowledgement at oral argument by Deputy Solicitor General Edwin Kneedler that, apart from any statutory safe harbor, “principles of retroactivity” (or perhaps, more precisely put, anti-retroactivity) may limit an agency’s ability to enforce a new interpretation against a private party whose conduct conformed with an agency’s earlier interpretation.”
+“ in what may prove to be an important footnote, the Court noted the acknowledgment at oral argument by Deputy Solicitor General Edwin Kneedler that, apart from any statutory safe harbor, “principles of retroactivity” (or perhaps, more precisely put, anti-retroactivity) may limit an agency’s ability to enforce a new interpretation against a private party whose conduct conformed with an agency’s earlier interpretation.”
 Emphasis added.
-In otherwords changing the interpretation of the rule after we had relied on it was in appropriate.
+In other words, changing the interpretation of the rule after we had relied on it was inappropriate.